-When an aerodrome operator fails to comply with the requirements of CAR139, their aerodrome certificate, aerodrome manual, or any document issued and/or validated by the PACA, PACA can to impose operating restrictions, suspend or revoke the certificate or penalties and contraventions as identified in the Civil Aviation Law of the Sultanate of Oman.
+When an aerodrome operator fails to comply with the requirements of CAR139, their aerodrome certificate, aerodrome manual, or any document issued and/or validated by the CAA, the certificate can be suspended or revoked.
+CAA can issue penalties and contraventions as identified in the Civil Aviation Law of the Sultanate of Oman.